Glenn Roeder: Burnley

 Roeder followed his tenure at Watford by taking a season away from the limelight, assuming a back seat role as Chris Waddle's assistant manager at Burnley.
 The partnership did not prove to be successful and the pair narrowly avoided steering Burnley into the bottom tier of English football.
 Only a home victory over Plymouth Argyle on the last day staved off relegation.
 Roeder proved to be both an unpopular and controversial figure to the Burnley fans, hitting a low point when he was reported to have said that star player Glen Little was "not fit to lace the boots" of manager Chris Waddle.
 Roeder left his role at Burnley alongside Waddle when the pair departed the club after only a single season in charge.

 England

 Roeder then worked as a coach under Glenn Hoddle for the England national team, before West Ham manager Harry Redknapp offered him an opportunity in club football again in 1999.

 West Ham United

-Initially appointed a coach by then manager Harry Redknapp, in the summer of 2001, Roeder was handed a chance to manage in the Premier League at West Ham United after the Hammers' failed attempts to attract Steve McClaren and then Alan Curbishley following Redknapp's departure.
-Roeder's appointment was opposed by some supporters, who had expected a bigger name to replace Redknapp.
+West Ham manager Harry Redknapp initially appointed Roeder as a coach and scout at the club in 1999.
+However at the end of the 2000/2001 season Redknapp left the club following a dispute over transfer funds, and the Hammers' failed in their attempts to attract Steve McClaren and then Alan Curbishley.
+Unexpectedly Roeder was appointed manager.
+The appointment was opposed by some supporters, who had expected a bigger name to replace Redknapp.
 Roeder received a £15 million transfer kitty, and guided West Ham to seventh in his first season in charge.
-He signed David James from Aston Villa, Tomáš Řepka from ACF Fiorentina for £5.5 million, and Don Hutchison from Sunderland for £5 million, a club record fee at the time.
+He signed David James from Aston Villa, Tomáš Řepka from ACF Fiorentina for £5.5 million, and Don Hutchison from Sunderland for £5 million, a club record fee at the time, and made permanent the transfer of Sebastien Schemmel who had impressed on loan the prior season.
+The club started the season poorly, James was injured on international duty before he could make an appearance for the club, and several other regulars continued to miss large portions of the season while Repka was sent off twice in the first 5 games of the season.
+However the club recovered to finish in 7th position in Roeders first season in charge, with young player Jermain Defoe making an immediate impact up front with Frederic Kanoute and Schemmel going on to win the Hammer of the Year award.